nubz/storyvotes/README.md

 # To run on your own Firebase project

-No doubt if you want to use this tool you will want to own the data.
+No doubt, if you want to use this tool, you will want to own the data, in particular the email addresses of team owners.

 Clone this repository, bearing in mind it will not have a firebase project to connect to automatically, you need to use your own!